 What do you like to do when you’re not writing?

-I enjoy traveling, and have been to every state in the United States except one: Alaska.
-I love visiting Mexico, and I go there whenever I can.
-I have also been to Argentina, Costa Rica, Peru, Uruguay, and Japan.
-Besides traveling, I like to hike, rollerblade, bicycle, and swim.
-I have a sailboat and make great use of it during our beautiful Oregon summers.
+I enjoy traveling, and have been to every state in the United States.
+I have also been to several countries in Central America, South America, and Africa was well as Ireland, Turkey, Georgia and Japan.
+Besides traveling, I like to hike, bike, and swim.
+I have a kayak and make great use of it during our beautiful Oregon summers.

 Of all the books you’ve written, what is your favorite?